mbn-code/The-Kernel-Driver-Guide-External/README.md

       bcdedit /set testsigning on

+- 11 Start DebugView in ADMIN mode

+- 12 Enable Capture Kernel In Debug View
+  ![4](https://github.com/CollinEdward/The-Kernel-Driver-Tutorial/assets/66748817/e00cb8ac-d070-43bd-b964-d3837a1b289e)

-- 11 Load the driver using the sc command.
+- 13.1 Load the driver using the sc command.
     Without the quotation marks and with the name of your kernel driver

       sc start "kernel driver name"

-- 12 Enable Capture Kernel In Debug View
-  ![4](https://github.com/CollinEdward/The-Kernel-Driver-Tutorial/assets/66748817/e00cb8ac-d070-43bd-b964-d3837a1b289e)
+- 13.2 If you get an error when trying to start
+    If you get an error when trying to start the service, try to enter this in to ADMIN cmd and restart.

+      bcdedit /set nointegritychecks on

-- 13 Stop the driver using the sc command.
+- 14 Stop the driver using the sc command.
     Without the quotation marks and with the name of your kernel driver

       sc stop "kernel driver name"

 - Enabling